Uzezi’s Tarot

 “You were invited to a party at the French embassy?”
 Audrey interrupted, “that’s pretty fuKool.
 I’ve never been invited to anything like that.”

-“This is because your father isn’t a minister in the government,” Marc pointed out as he reached for the bread, mascara amplifying the significant look in his bottle green eyes.
+“This is because your father isn’t a minister in the government,” Marc pointed out as he reached for the bread, his mascara amplifying the significant look in his bottle green eyes.
 “The family of Uzezi is very important in Nigeria.”

-“Yes, they are,” Uzezi said, “I come from an influential family, but I’ve always been a rebel, which is why us delinquents were in the garden slipping dreamWater into our champagne, instead of making small talk and rubbing elbows with fatcats and poobahs in the ballroom.
+“Yes, they are,” Uzezi said, “I come from an influential family, but I’ve always been a rebel, which is why us delinquents were in the garden slipping dreamWater into our champagne, instead of making small talk and rubbing elbows with poobahs in the ballroom.
 Then this handsome man,” she indicated Marc, “shows up, and of course I offered him some.”

 “Oui, the party became,” Marc smiled at the memory, “much more interesting after the dreamWater.”